Sourcing and Manufacturing in China

 Procurement and Sourcing Process:

-• Assess product specifications, quantities, and required delivery dates.
+Assess product specifications, quantities, and required delivery dates to ensure timely and accurate fulfilment.

 Pro Tip: Conduct a thorough needs analysis to prevent over-ordering or under-ordering, which can impact costs and efficiency.